stccenter/CloudClassification/README.md

       1. In command prompt, copy and paste below line to install python packages.

             pip install tensorflow-gpu==2.4.0 tensorboard==2.4.0 tensorboard-plugin-profile==2.4.0 scikit-learn pandas
    7. Verify the installation of GPU and run the script
        1. In command prompt, run the python script using below command.

-            python cloudcode.py

       Line #17 in the script shows all the physical GPU devices available to TensorFlow.
 You should see device_type: “GPU” in the list of devices.
       ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/verifygpu.png)